christso/csgo-server-windows/README.md

 # Guide for Hosting a CS:GO Dedicated Server on Windows

 Download [csgosl - a CSGO GUI frontend for Windows/Linux](https://github.com/lenosisnickerboa/csgosl/releases).

 Extract the zip file into your C drive.

-Run csgosl.bat
-This will start the CSGO GUI.
+Run csgosl.bat to start the CSGO GUI.

 Click on `Install server`.
 This will download the files for running the CSGO server.